bmbstack/g/README.md

 could crash the whole application.

-The `Go` function runs an arbitrary function `f` in a separate goroutine, which handles the recovering from panic within that goroutine.
+The `Go` function runs an arbitrary function `f` in a separate goroutine, which handles the recovering from panic within that g.

 ## Installation

-`go get -u github.com/sknr/goroutine`
+`go get -u github.com/bmbstack/g`

 ## Usage (with dot import)